 You may be wondering how to jump a relay.
 You might be wondering what pins to jump on the relay and how to pop a starter relay.
 Well, this article will answer all of those questions.
 Keep reading to learn how to jump a relay.
 This can save you a lot of trouble.
-Before you begin, make sure you have disconnected all wiring and loosen all mounting screws.
-Also, make sure that the bare wires on each side of the relay are about an inch long.
-You may also want to remove the relay’s insulation if necessary.

 How to jump a relay

 First, you’ll need to locate the ASD relay.
 This is the relay that controls the power to the ignition coil, fuel injectors, and oxygen sensor heater elements.
 This is usually located underneath the steering wheel, but it can also be hidden under other parts of your vehicle.
 Use a multimeter in ACV mode to measure the voltage across the two terminals of the relay.
 This step is particularly important if you are attempting to jump a car battery.

 Next, you’ll need a jumper cable.
 This is a length of copper wire with both ends sheared half an inch of insulation.
 You’ll need to attach one end to the center post of the fuel pump and the other end to the pin slot on the relay.
 Be sure that the jumper cable does not touch any other metallic material.
 If the relay doesn’t have a pin slot, use a copper cable with a five-inch insulator.

 What pins to jump on relay?